bchen012/Employee-Clocking-system/README.md

 Option 3: Daily Attendance Record - For HR to see at a glance who is late, working OT, or absent on which date or day.

 Option 4: Claims Application - Employees who timed out after 6pm will be entitled to meal claim (fixed $7) and transport claims (Variable - up to employee to input).
 Employees who timed out before or at 6pm will not be entitled to submit any claims.
+If not claimed on that day, it will no longer be available the next day.

+After 9.30pm eligable for Transport as additional to meal claim

 Note: Claims and Daily Attendance Record should link together - e.g. if the employee makes a claim on 29th March, then his clock out hours should be after 6pm.
 Otherwise, the claim is a fraud.